-We know it’s not easy to even start thinking of moving your aging parent or loved one to an assisted living facility.
-However, it’s important not to think about it as a selfish decision but one that’s in your loved one’s best interest in the long run.
+We know it’s not easy even to start thinking of moving your aging parent or loved one to an assisted living facility.
+However, it’s important not to think about it as a selfish decision but as one that’s in your loved one’s best interest in the long run.

 Indeed, there are many benefits to assisted living.
 But, before making a decision on whether to move your loved one into an assisted living community, it’s important that you take certain steps to ensure that assisted living is right for you and your family.

-Some research and planning will definitely help you when it’s time to have a conversation with your aging loved one about assisted living.
-Moreover, it will offer some much-needed peace of mind for both you and them as you go through this delicate transition to assisted living.
+Some research about assisted living and planning will definitely help you when it’s time to discuss assisted living with your aging loved one.
+Moreover, it will offer much-needed peace of mind for you and them as you go through this delicate transition to assisted living.

 How to Start the Conversation About Assisted Living

 Do some research on assisted living options and facilities

 It’s very important that you are well-prepared for this conversation when the time arises.
 Knowing how to introduce this topic can be difficult for many reasons.

 Try your best to get your emotions out of the way when thinking about your parents’ future issues because it will only make things harder and more stressful.
 Focus on their needs in terms of short-term care and future long-term care.